Winston-503/youtube_dislikes/README.md

-# YouTube Dislikes Dataset / Prediction
+# Predicting the Number of Dislikes on YouTube Videos

-YouTube dislike prediction using Python, YouTube Data API v3, TensorFlow/Keras.
+Predicting the Number of Dislikes on YouTube Videos using Python, YouTube Data API v3, NLTK, and TensorFlow/Keras.

 ![youtube_preview_full.jpg](article/img/youtube_preview_full.jpg)

 ## Tutorials and Articles

+Read the detailed 2-part tutorials:
-1. Part 1 - Youtube Dislikes Dataset - How to collect actual YouTube data using Python and Youtube Data API v3 on [Towards Data Science](https://towardsdatascience.com/predicting-the-number-of-dislikes-on-youtube-videos-part-1-dataset-9ec431585dc3) or [GitLab](https://gitlab.com/Winston-90/youtube_dislikes/-/blob/main/article/dataset.md).
+1. Part 1 - Dataset: How to collect topical YouTube data using Python and Youtube Data API v3 on [Towards Data Science](https://towardsdatascience.com/predicting-the-number-of-dislikes-on-youtube-videos-part-1-dataset-9ec431585dc3)
-2. Part 2 - Youtube Dislikes Prediction - How to build a neural network to predict the count of dislikes on [Medium]() or [GitLab](https://gitlab.com/Winston-90/youtube_dislikes/-/blob/main/article/model.md) (coming soon).
+2. Part 2 - Model: How to (try to) build a deep neural network to predict the count of dislikes using Tensorflow/Keras on [Towards Data Science](https://towardsdatascience.com/predicting-the-number-of-dislikes-on-youtube-videos-part-2-model-aa981a69a8b2)

 ## Project Structure